AARyzhkov/SCALE-models/README.md

 ## Structure

-Each folder relates to a corresponding reactor.
+Each folder relates to a corresponding reactor type containing folders with different projects.
 The folders contain other folders, which might relatate to different levels of complexity from a pincell to a full core.
 These folders for each level include subfolders with different parameters applied to a simulation.